AnshAB5/Twitter-Sentiment-Analysis/README.md

-# Twitter Sentiment Analysis using Space NER: Exploratory Data Analysis and Modeling
+# Twitter Sentiment Analysis using Spacey NER: Exploratory Data Analysis and Modeling

 This repository contains the code for a Twitter sentiment analysis project titled "Twitter Sentiment Analysis using Space NER: Exploratory Data Analysis and Modeling".
-The project utilizes Space NER for modeling and incorporates exploratory data analysis (EDA) techniques to gain insights from the dataset.
+The project utilizes Spacey NER for modeling and incorporates exploratory data analysis (EDA) techniques to gain insights from the dataset.

 ## Dataset Overview